 So I’m just going to say how I feel: I have concluded that the Creative SXFI Amp works for me.
 I knew since 6 months ago that the SXFI Amp will work great for multi-channel content because it already has the data to map the surround effect, but that time I was skeptical about normal stereo music.
 The most challenging part is to transform a normal two-channel audio music into holographic audio that appears to come from a pair of virtual speakers in front of you.
 With the production unit reviewed, I find that the SXFI Amp has accomplished that feat through sampling dozens of stereo music tracks.

 The SXFI Amp is a valuable piece of audio technology that is capable of transporting me into a virtual living room to enjoy realistic surround audio through headphones.
 All these without the need for physical multi-channel speaker system, nor turn up the speaker volume at insane levels to enjoy immersive movies.
 Creative Super X-Fi Amp transforms intimate headphone sounds into natural room audio.

 Currently available in Singapore at S$219, it comes with a free pair of Aurvana SE headphones worth S$99.
-Use this referral code to enjoy S$20 off.
-International sales will commence in November.
+Visit this product page for more details.

 - Achieves convincingly realistic holographic audio that creates the perception of a room speaker setting

 - Simple hardware solution to enjoy multi-channel audio over headphones without proprietary decoder software

 - Requires profiling and calibration that might not work well for everyone